Google Dialogflow, Amazon Lex, Rasa, IBM Watson Assistant, Microsoft Bot – Which Chatbot Platform is Best for your Organization?

 3. Documentation and online community support

-Rasa has one of the most comprehensive documentation sets and an online support community in the chatbot builder niche.
+Rasa has one of the most comprehensive documentation sets and an online support communities in the chatbot builder niche.

 4. Additional features